muharif/MSB530_2023_MSMU/LinuxHandsOn/README.md

 ## Exercise 2

-Here's the solution to exercise 2
+Here's the one solution to exercise 2.
+I've seen different solutions from some of you and they worked too!

 ```shell